JackConnor98/amyloid_structure_analysis/README.md

 </p>

 ## INSTALLATION
 This is a work in progress.
-I am to write a script + documentation that will install all the required prerequisites.
+I plan on writing a script + documentation that will install all the required prerequisites.

 ## ANALYSIS PIPELINE